klterwelp/CPBS7712_day3/README.md

 ```

 In the future, I will write this as a simple function someone can call from the src folder.
-At the moment, I still have some testing to do.
+This is a simple example of how I would pull the class functions together.

 ## Classes